Arshadiqubal17/royalBrothersclone/README.md

   **Deploy link**
             https://rb-bike-riders.vercel.app/
 ---------------------------------------------------------
-you can visit and look on our wersite contributed by Arshad Iqubal, Amit Sisodiya and Rehan
+you can visit and look on our wersite contributed by Arshad Iqubal, Amit Sisodiya and Rahim Laskar